 Volcano Acatenango Tour Companies

-I went with CA Travellers and I really recommend them.
+I went with CA Travellers and I really recommend them for the Acatenango Volcano hike.
 Everything felt well organised, there was good communication and the food was good.
-Plus, at base camp, there have about 10 2-person tents and if you come alone, you don’t have to share with a stranger.
+Plus, at base camp, they have about ten 2-person tents and if you come alone, you don’t have to share with a stranger.
 The only people sharing were couples, friends and families.

 Other popular agencies include Tropicana Hostel, Charlie & Wicho and OX Expeditions.
 Plus, there are lots of smaller tour companies in Antigua that you’ll easily find in small shops in the cobbled streets of the town.